matthewwachter/td-sourcerer/README.md

 - **TOP** - The path to the TOP to be displayed.

-- **Enable Cue Top** - Enable this parameter to allow the Moviefilein TOP in the following parameter to be cued when THIS source is switched to.
+- **Enable Cue Top** - Enable this parameter to allow the Moviefilein TOP in the following parameter to be cued when <u>THIS</u> source is switched to.

 - **Cue TOP** - The path to the Moviefilein TOP to pulse the cue parameter on.